 Are you ready to submit your question?

-StarsQA has been online for 5 years, so we was wondering what has been your favorite career highlight from the past 5 years? ~ StarsQA Team
+StarsQA has been online for 5 years, so we were wondering what has been your favorite career highlight from the past 5 years? ~ StarsQA Team

 That's a really tough question.
 Obviously my big break was Gortimer which I portrayed for three years.
 He was me and I was him, but now moving forward in my career, it feels like each new opportunity becomes my favorite till I move on.
 Right now, I'm filming a new action/thriller in Seattle, WA with an amazing cast and I'm the lead.
 This feels like a great highlight, but we've still got a month of shooting to go, and I won't know till I see the finished product.